oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 In this lab, you will learn how to onboard the Oracle database to Oracle Key Vault, and how to migrate your keys from the local TDE wallet to Key Vault.

 ### Prerequisites
-This lab assumes you have completed lab 4.
+This lab builds on concepts and operations from lab 4.
+Complete lab 4 first before starting this lab.

 ## Task 1: Enroll the incoming Oracle database into Oracle Key Vault